top_page.php

 ADDING NEW DATA INTO THE DATABASE

-In order to simplify life for any future Webmaster (if there is ever one...), we have created a set of simple pages to add new data to the databse.
+In order to simplify life for any future Webmaster (if there is ever one...), we have created a set of simple pages to add new data to the Database.
 That would allow to make new entries to the database without the need to learn how to use sophisiticatted programs like PhpMyAdmin.

 Such sophisticated programs are more complete, more useful but require a lot of learning and of practice to be able to get full results.

-The other side of the coin is that a simplifed system will lack all the bells and wistles o those programs, especially the possibilities of editing, deleting and above all to correct mistakes, errors and/or typos.
+The other side of the coin is that a simplifed system will lack all the bells and wistles of those programs, especially the possibilities of editing, deleting and above all to correct mistakes, errors and/or typos.

 That is why, at each step, there will be a reminder to check and recheck all entries before they are committed the Form by pressing the SUBMIT button.